ergoplatform/ergodocs/docs/uses/flash-loans.md

 tags:
   - Flash Loans
 ---

-# The Challenges and Risks of Implementing Flash Loans on Ergo

-Flash loans, while gaining significant attention in the world of decentralized finance (DeFi), primarily on Ethereum's account-based blockchain, have also been the root cause of numerous attacks.
-These loans, which allow users to borrow funds without collateral and return them within the same transaction, have not only revolutionized but also destabilized DeFi on account-based blockchains due to their inherent risks.
-Implementing them on eUTXO (Extended Unspent Transaction Output) blockchains poses several challenges and potential concerns.

-## Use Cases of Flash Loans

-While flash loans are primarily known for their role in arbitrage, their utility extends to other financial operations such as leverage, liquidity provision without the need for collateral, self-refinancing, and portfolio rebalancing.
-However, the community is divided on how useful these additional use-cases are.

-> **Community Insight**: A question was raised about the absence of ACTs (Atomic Chained Transactions) in the Ergo ecosystem and whether they would be sufficient to enable flash loans.
-The discussion highlighted that ACTs would only support static outcomes, limiting the dynamic progression of transactions.
-This could be a limitation for flash loans, which often require dynamic interactions.

-## Understanding UTXO and Its Distinctiveness

-The [UTXO (Unspent Transaction Output)](eutxo.md) model, which was first introduced by Bitcoin, operates [differently from account-based models like Ethereum](accountveutxo.md).
-In the UTXO model, transactions utilize unspent transaction outputs (UTXOs) and generate new ones.
-This is a stark contrast to the account-based model, where smart contracts maintain a dynamic state that can be modified by other transactions within the same block.
-UTXO blockchains, on the other hand, necessitate that all computations be performed beforehand and incorporated into the transaction itself.

-## Deterministic Nature of UTXO Blockchains

-UTXO blockchains are deterministic, meaning all outcomes must be predictable before being added to the blockchain.
-This property conflicts with the inherently dynamic nature of flash loans, where one contract might depend on the outcome of another, all within the same transaction.
-You would need to predict the final state of all affected UTXOs beforehand, a near-impossible task given the real-time fluctuations in DeFi markets.

-## Why Flash Loans Are Difficult on eUTXO

-### One Transaction, Many Steps

-Flash loans usually involve multiple steps: borrowing funds, performing an action like arbitrage, and then repaying the loan, all within one transaction.
-In eUTXO blockchains, this would be highly impractical.
-Each 'step' would require its own transaction, which would have to be computed beforehand due to the deterministic nature of the model.

-### Cross-Protocol Interactions Are Complex

-Flash loans often require interacting with multiple DeFi protocols rapidly.
-In eUTXO systems, this would mean packaging multiple UTXOs, from various protocols, into a single transaction.
-Calculating all these in advance would be complex and computationally intensive.

-### No Guarantees of Atomic Execution Within a Block

-Flash loans are designed to be [atomic](atomic-composability.md)—either the whole chain of transactions is completed, or none are.
-This is straightforward in account-based blockchains where multiple interactions can occur within the same block.
-However, eUTXO blockchains do not offer such guarantees, making it risky if a multi-step flash loan transaction spans across multiple blocks.

-> **Community Insight**: The discussion among Ergo developers touched upon the possibility of introducing atomicity through a soft fork by using a special ID context variable.
-This would allow the flash loan provider contract to enforce the chain of transactions, adding a layer of security and predictability.

-## Potential Workarounds and Considerations

-### Data Inputs

-[Data inputs](read-only-inputs.md), a unique feature in Ergo's UTXO model, allow transactions to reference existing UTXOs and read their data without consuming them.
-This feature can be leveraged to address some of the limitations associated with flash loans in eUTXO systems by allowing multiple transactions within a block or slot to read the data from the same UTXO concurrently.

-### Multi-Stage Contracts

-[Multi-stage contracts](multi.md) offer a way to work around some of these limitations.
-These contracts allow a series of transactions to be 'chained' together, emulating more complex, multi-step processes.
-They can hold interim states and even facilitate parallelized actions.

-1. **Interim State Management**: These contracts can 'remember' a partial state, enabling a more complex, sequenced series of transactions, somewhat simulating a flash loan's multi-step process.

-2. **Complex Logic and Parallel Actions**: These contracts can also facilitate more complex transaction logic, and even actions in parallel, which is closer to how flash loans operate on account-based blockchains.

-**Challenges of Multi-Stage Contracts**

-1. **Still No Atomicity**: While these contracts can enable complex transactions, they can't guarantee that these will all be processed in the same block, a fundamental feature of flash loans.

-2. **High Complexity, High Risk**: The more complex the system, the higher the likelihood of security risks, particularly in financial operations like flash loans.

-### Forking for Atomicity

-Implementing atomicity in chained transactions is a complex issue that has been discussed within the Ergo developer community.
-There are different approaches to achieve this, each with its own set of challenges and implications.

-#### Hard Fork Approach

-One way to enable atomicity is through a hard-fork extension.
-This would involve extending the transaction serialization format to include a special extensions section for each transaction.
-Transactions could then be marked as belonging to a chain, forcing all miners to either accept the entire chain or reject it.
-This approach would be a significant change and would require community consensus for implementation.

-#### Soft Fork Alternative

-An alternative could be a soft fork, which would be less disruptive to the existing network.
-By using a special ID context variable, the flash loan provider contract could enforce the chain of transactions.
-This would not only require introducing a new transaction extension but also injecting this extension into the execution context.
-The soft fork approach could be a potentially less disruptive way to introduce atomicity for flash loans.

-> **Community Insight**: The soft fork approach was also discussed among the community members.
-It was suggested that this could be a viable way to introduce atomicity in flash loans on Ergo.
-However, this would also require injecting the new transaction extension into the execution context, adding another layer of complexity.

-Both approaches aim to solve the issue of atomicity in flash loans and come with their own sets of challenges.
-Regardless of the approach taken, community consensus will be crucial for implementation.

-### Risks and Ethical Considerations

-Flash loans have been used to exploit various protocols, draining their reserves and destabilizing the ecosystem.
-A [paper from 2021](https://arxiv.org/pdf/2003.03810.pdf) details these kinds of attacks.

-> **Community Insight**: There is skepticism within the Ergo developer community about the ethical implications of implementing flash loans.
-Concerns were raised about the risk of attacks and the potential for manipulating on-chain oracles if the core protocol were modified to support flash loans.
-Some members expressed that flash loans could make exploits more accessible and also create incentives for coordinated manipulations.
-However, others argued that flash loans could attract more users to Ergo and test the integrity of its protocols.

-## Conclusion

-The eUTXO model inherently promotes transaction security and predictability at the cost of some functionalities that are easier to implement in account-based systems, such as flash loans.
-While weak blocks and multi-stage contracts offer interesting workarounds, they do not fully address the challenges and risks posed by implementing flash loans in eUTXO blockchains.

-> **Community Insight**: The general sentiment among Ergo developers is cautionary when it comes to implementing flash loans on the Ergo platform.
-Concerns range from technical challenges to ethical implications, making it a complex issue that requires careful consideration.
-The discussion also highlighted the potential for flash loans to test the integrity of Ergo's protocols, but at the risk of making exploits more accessible.
+# Flash Loans in Ergo's eUTXO Model: A Comprehensive Exploration

+Flash loans have emerged as a disruptive yet controversial innovation in the decentralized finance (DeFi) landscape, particularly within Ethereum's account-based blockchain.
+These loans offer a range of financial utilities but also come with inherent risks.
+The question at hand is: How compatible are flash loans with Ergo's eUTXO (Extended Unspent Transaction Output) blockchain model?
+The answer is nuanced and warrants a deep dive into the complexities involved.

+## The Multifaceted Utility of Flash Loans

+Flash loans are not just arbitrage tools; they serve a broader financial function, including leverage, liquidity provision, self-refinancing, and portfolio rebalancing.
+However, the DeFi community remains divided over the broader applicability of these features.

+> **Community Insight**: The Ergo community has discussed the absence of Atomic Chained Transactions (ACTs).
+While ACTs would support only static outcomes—limiting the dynamic nature of flash loans—they also offer the advantage of mitigating some of the associated risks.

+## The UTXO Model: A Unique Paradigm

+The [UTXO model](eutxo.md), first introduced by Bitcoin, operates on a deterministic framework.
+Unlike [account-based models like Ethereum](accountveutxo.md), transactions in UTXO blockchains use and generate unspent transaction outputs (UTXOs).
+This deterministic approach ensures a high level of security and predictability, making it an attractive alternative for certain use-cases.

+## Determinism and Flash Loans: A Complex Interplay

+The deterministic nature of UTXO blockchains presents intriguing challenges for inherently dynamic flash loans, where interdependent contracts often operate within a single transaction.
+Predicting the final state of all affected UTXOs in real-time DeFi markets can be challenging, but it's not necessarily an insurmountable obstacle.

+## Challenges and Potential Solutions in eUTXO Architecture

+### Multi-Step Transactions and Multi-Stage Contracts

+Flash loans typically involve borrowing, action, and repayment within a single transaction.
+In eUTXO blockchains, each of these steps would be its own transaction, requiring pre-calculation due to the deterministic nature of the model.
+However, [Multi-stage contracts](multi.md) offer a workaround by holding interim states and facilitating parallel actions, thereby emulating complex, multi-step processes.

+### Inter-Protocol Complexity and Data Inputs

+Flash loans often interact with multiple DeFi protocols.
+In eUTXO systems, this would mean bundling various UTXOs into a single transaction, a task that is complex but not necessarily prohibitive.
+Ergo's [data inputs](read-only-inputs.md) feature allows transactions to reference existing UTXOs without consuming them, offering a potential solution.

+### Atomicity: Soft Fork and Hard Fork Options

+Flash loans in account-based systems are [atomic](atomic-composability.md)—either all transactions are completed, or none are.
+While eUTXO blockchains don't inherently offer this feature, it's not an insurmountable challenge.
+Ergo developers have discussed the possibility of introducing atomicity through a soft fork, using a special ID context variable to enforce a chain of transactions.
+Alternatively, a hard fork could also be considered to introduce atomicity, although this would be a more significant change requiring community consensus.

+> **Community Insight**: A soft fork could be a less disruptive way to introduce atomicity, although it would add another layer of complexity.
+The hard fork option, while more significant, would also be a definitive way to address the issue.

+### Ethical and Security Implications

+Flash loans have been used to exploit protocols, as detailed in a [2021 paper](https://arxiv.org/pdf/2003.03810.pdf).
+The Ergo community remains cautious, citing concerns about potential attacks and ethical implications.

+> **Community Insight**: The debate within the Ergo community extends to the ethical dimension, questioning whether the benefits of flash loans outweigh the risks of making exploits more accessible and incentivizing manipulative behavior.

+## Conclusion: A Balanced Perspective

+Ergo's eUTXO model offers robust security and predictability, valuable features in their own right.
+While the model presents challenges for implementing functionalities like flash loans, it also offers unique solutions like data inputs and multi-stage contracts.
+The discussion around flash loans in Ergo is complex, involving both technical and ethical considerations, and warrants a cautious yet open approach.

+> **Community Insight**: The Ergo community leans towards a cautious stance, emphasizing the need for a balanced view that considers both the technical challenges and ethical implications of implementing flash loans.